ChristianHallerX/Deeplearning.ai/Tensorflow in Practice Specialization/README.md

 ## Notebooks

-1 Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
+Course 1 Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning

 	- The Hello World of Deep Learning with Neural Networks (House Prices Formula)
 	- Fashion MNIST